Elias Díaz Player Props: Rockies vs. Astros

-On Tuesday, Elias Diaz (batting .129 in his past 10 games) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 8:40 PM ET.
+On Wednesday, Elias Diaz (hitting .147 in his past 10 games) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 3:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Yankees.
+He had a hitless showing in his last game (0-for-2) against the Yankees.

 Elias Díaz Game Info & Props vs. the Astros